raymond1/simple-parser-generator/documentation/DEVELOPER_DOCUMENTATION.md

 ```
 from the root folder.

-# Building the demo programes
+# Building the demo programs
 From the root follder, type in Make to trigger the Makefile action.

 # How to update the generate_website.php script